 Career-readiness

-The class includes dedicated lectures on CV writing, presentation and public speaking.
+The class includes dedicated lectures on presentation preparation and public speaking.
 Students are also introduced to relevant technology-facing career paths by guest lecturers.

 Capstone project